CB-postech/Workshop-hands-on-materials/QC1.md

 ================
 2025-07-18

-## QC thresholds should be vary data to data
+## QC thresholds should be vary from data to data
 ## These various threshold can be determined by visual inspection (drawing histogram, ...)

 ### QC1 Remove Empty Droplets